tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 (<*>) Nothing Nothing = Nothing -- Do not have value or function, not much we can do here...
 ```

-We observe that only one case returns a value, while all other cases, return `Nothing`, so we can simplify our code using pattern matching.
+We observe that only one case returns a value, while all other cases, return `Nothing`, so we can simplify our code using the wildcard `_` when pattern matching.

 ```haskell
 (<*>) :: Maybe (a -> b) -> Maybe a -> Maybe b
 (<*>) (Just a) (Just b) = Just (a b) -- We can apply the function to the value, we have both!
 (<*>) _ _ = Nothing -- All other cases, return Nothing
 ```

+##### Functions

 The type definitions for the function type `((->)r)` is a bit more nuanced.
 When we write `((->) r)`, we are partially applying the `->` type constructor.
 The `->` type constructor takes two type arguments: an argument type and a return type.
 By supplying only the first argument `r`, we get a type constructor that still needs one more type to become a complete type.